 The toll of auto accidents on young children

 The Centers for Disease Control reports that auto accidents are the number one cause of death for children.
-The use of infant car seats can substantially reduce the risk of injury to very young children, but children’s bodies simply cannot absorb the impact of a car crash the way adults can.
+Using infant car seats can substantially reduce the risk of injury to very young children, but children’s bodies cannot absorb the impact of a car crash as adults can.
 Moreover, the devices meant to keep us safer, such as airbags and seatbelts, can cause serious harm to kids.
 Even the emotional toll of a vehicle crash can be greater for children; many suffer the symptoms of post-traumatic stress disorder or have recurring nightmares after a crash.
-If your child has been injured in an auto accident, you must make sure the attorney you retain understands that child victims have specific issues that need to be identified and compensated.
+If your child has been injured in an auto accident, you must ensure the attorney you retain understands that child victims have specific issues that need to be identified and compensated.

 Common injury scenarios for New Jersey children

 As children make their way in the world, they have some tough lessons to learn.
-Often a skinned knee, bloody nose, or bruised forehead can be very instructive.
-But when children are left without proper supervision, or are exposed to unreasonable dangers, the results can be devastating.
+A skinned knee, bloody nose, or bruised forehead can often be very instructive.
+But when children are left without proper supervision or are exposed to unreasonable dangers, the results can be devastating.
 Each year, children sustain serious injuries and suffer wrongful death due to negligence involving: